A yardstick to measure your accounting system

 3. What are your problems with your existing system? ... or things you can't do but wish you could.

-Sip some tea while you actually take the time to answer the questions about your book keeping system before you move on.
+Sip some water while you actually take the time to answer the questions about your book keeping system before you move on.
 I really do mean take the time to answer the questions.
 Brian Tracy, a best selling author and coach, always says, "Think on paper, think on paper, think on paper."

 ...
 Use the picture from a gorgeous summer day at the lake to relax and focus.